armeniopinto/eureka-zuul-tryout/README.md

 Finally, start the [zuul-proxy](https://github.com/armeniopinto/eureka-zuul-tryout/tree/master/zuul-proxy).
 Zuul will find Eureka, query the registered services and automagically route any requests!

-For example, [localhost:8080/hello-world-app/hello](localhost:8080/hello-world-app/hello) will automatically route requests to (localhost:58081/hello)!
+For example, [localhost:8080/hello-world-app/hello](http://localhost:8080/hello-world-app/hello) will automatically route requests to [localhost:58081/hello](http://localhost:58081/hello)!

 ## Conclution

 Pivotal isn't exaggerating!
 It's really simple to turn any Spring Boot service into an Eureka client and to create an Eureka server or a Zuul proxy.
-All it takes is a single annotation and very little configuration.
+All it takes is a single annotation and very little configuration, check the code for yourself.